husttb/billing-system/README.md

 # billing-system
-This is a simple billing system that implements the Drools rule engine.
+This is a simple billing system written in Java that implements the Drools rule engine.

 Usage: